Skip to content

 Review the applicable policy/policies for the proposal you are completing:

-New Academic Program Proposal (except for minor)
+New Academic Program Proposal (except for minors)

-Download the Program Proposal download
+Download the USHE New Academic Program Proposal (Non-certificate)

 Note: Additional information may be requested in order to evaluate any proposal or reports submitted.